 When you purchase a tomato plant from a nursery, the container label should identify the plant as either determinate or indeterminate.

 Determinate tomato varieties are often referred to as "bush" tomatoes because they do not continue extending in length throughout the season.
 Growing a determinate variety, such as Roma, is practical when you want a lot of tomatoes at one time for freezing or canning and are ideal for making tomato sauces.
 Determinate tomatoes do not need to be pruned; because they develop all of their fruit at one time, pruning may cause you to sacrifice tomatoes for no reason.

 Indeterminate tomato varieties, such as Beefsteak and Brandywine, are vining plants that continue to extend in length and produce fruit throughout the growing season.
-Pruning indeterminates can help to keep the huge vines in control, and it encourages the plants to produce tomatoes large enough for your classic BLT sandwich or tomato pie, instead of lots of foliage and many smaller tomatoes.
+Pruning indeterminates can help to keep the huge vines in control and encourage the plants to produce tomatoes large enough for your classic BLT sandwich or tomato pie, instead of lots of foliage and many smaller tomatoes.
 Many cherry tomato varieties are indeterminate as well, and proper pruning will guarantee clusters of tomatoes throughout the entire season.

 Fewer leaves mean the plant is less dense, which allows for more air to flow among the stems.
 A well-pruned plant will also dry faster after a rain, so they are less susceptible to the diseases that develop from prolonged moisture, humid weather, and poor air circulation.
 Fungal, bacterial, and viral diseases can all infect tomato plants.
 Among the most common, and perhaps the most detrimental, is late blight, caused by the Phytophthora infestans fungus.
 It can kill the entire plant and is highly contagious, spreading by releasing spores into the wind.
 Other diseases to read up on and look out for include early blight, southern blight, fusarium wilt, buckeye rot, blossom end rot, septoria leaf spot, gray wall, anthracnose, verticillium wilt, and bacterial speck.
 Fewer leaves also make it easier to spot insect pests that like to hide in thick canopies of leaves.
 Common enemies of tomato plants are aphids, hornworms, thrips, whiteflies, tomato psyllid, fruitworms, and flea beetles.

-Pruning at the right time directs energy toward creating and ripening fruit instead of making more leaves.
-Overall, you will probably have fewer fruit on a pruned plant, but it will be bigger.
-And, since pruned plants can be put a bit closer together in the ground because the growth is so vertical, you can have more plants in your home garden.
+Pruning at the right time directs the plant's energy toward creating and ripening fruit instead of making more leaves.
+Overall, you will probably have less fruit on a pruned plant, but the fruit will ultimately grow to be bigger.
+And, since pruned plants can be put a bit closer together in the ground because the growth is so vertical, you can have more overall plants in your home garden.
 When a plant has fewer leaves and less fruit to take care of, that fruit ripens faster.
-This can help in short season climates, where getting a tomato harvest is often a race against time, thanks to early fall frosts.
+This can help in short-season climates, where getting a tomato harvest is often a race against time, thanks to early fall frosts.